-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, Lara Croft faces her darkest hour in the platformer that almost killed its creators and put a legend on life support.
 But was it really that bad?
 (Yes.)

-Okay.
-By the technical standards of the time, this isn't terrible , though make no mistake, it's not good .
+OK.
+By the technical standards of the time, this isn't terrible, though make no mistake, it's not good.
 In terms of content though, whooooo, where to begin?
 That accent?
 The font?
 Lara's new attitude being more toxic than a stonefish spine, especially if you played The Last Revelation and thus know that what she's cross about is him rudely assuming that a pyramid falling on her might be fatal?

-All of those are worthy contenders in this intentionally confusing mess that thinks it's setting up an intriguing mystery but in fact is not.
 Really though, the highlight has to be the police description there.
 "A female, described as Caucasian, brunette and wearing a ponytail."
 Really?
-You're describing Lara Croft , and those are your identifying features?
-No "Wears sunglasses indoors" maybe, or "Appears to be trying to start beachball smuggling empire?" perhaps?
+You're describing Lara Croft, and those are your identifying features?
+No "Wears sunglasses indoors" maybe, or "Appears to be trying to start a beachball-smuggling empire?" perhaps?
 Come on.
 Manners are one thing, but really.
 If you asked Susan B. Anthony, Margaret Atwood and Gloria Steinham for a description of this woman, every one of them would immediately say "Boobs."
-Then some other stuff, sure, but even so...
+Then some other stuff, sure, but even so.

 Speaking of hellish creatures of torment though, let's look at those controls.
 How could something as simple as a platformer be screwed up?
 In absolutely every way possible, that's how.

-You know what though?
-We're still not done.
-While it's not a problem here, this tutorial also introduces a horror to come - Lara's grip meter.
-It may be more realistic that she can't keep holding her body weight from her fingertips indefinitely, but it's not fun.
-Worse... it's part of a levelling system that makes no particular logical sense.
-There's a ledge on the roof of the building that you physically can't cross to begin with - you don't have the upper body strength.
+Worse, it's part of a levelling system that makes no particular logical sense.
+There's a ledge on the roof of the building that you physically can't cross to begin with—you don't have the upper body strength.
 Use a crowbar to break down a door though, and Lara announces "I feel stronger" and suddenly has no problem.
 If you're wondering if this system can bug out later on and really screw you up, the answer is 'ho ho, yes'.

 Still.
 What's behind that padlocked rooftop door on a crumbling Parisian building?